safenetwork-community/bastille-installer/README.md

-# Manjaro Arm Installer Packer
+# Manjaro Arm Installer Box
 This repository contains all Packer files used for the Manjaro Arm Installer Vagrant Box.